riok/mapperly/README.md

 }
 ```

-Whenever Mapperly needs a mapping from `DateTime` to `DateOnly` inside the `DtoMapper` implementation it will use the provided implementation.
+Whenever Mapperly needs a mapping from `DateTime` to `DateOnly` inside the `DtoMapper` implementation, it will use the provided implementation.

 ## Before / after map